-The internal logic design of a Computer is the Architecture of the Computer.
-In the architecture of a Computer one can see that the Computer consists of a CPU or Microprocessor, Input devices, Output device and Memory.
+The internal logic design of a Computer is known as the architecture of the Computer.
+In the architecture of a Computer, one can see that the Computer consists of a CPU or Microprocessor, Input devices, Output device and Memory.
 In this article, we are going to discuss different types of Memory unit in Computer architecture.

 Contents in this article: